 Seminars and Certifications

-As the number of confirmed cases of the Novel Coronavirus (COVID-19) increases across the United States, the NCCDP finds it necessary to offer all NCCDP at least through December 2020.
+As the number of confirmed cases of the Novel Coronavirus (COVID-19) remain present across the United States, the NCCDP finds it necessary to offer our Seminars virtually via zoom for the forseeable future.
 THIS PERTAINS TO NCCDP CORPORATE CLASSES TAUGHT BY NCCDP CORPORATE TRAINERS.
 (For individuals signing up for a seminar conducted by NCCDP approved instructors, please check with the instructor presenting the seminar).

 The following seminars will still take place on the day and time as scheduled, however, registered participants will receive detailed login instructions (which include needing a laptop/desktop and headset) to participate live/online.